medz/spry/README.md

 # Spry

-Spry is an HTTP middleware framework for Dart to make web applications and APIs more enjoyable to write.
+Spry is an HTTP middleware framework for Dart to make web applications and APIs server more enjoyable to write.

 ```dart
 import 'package:spry/spry.dart';